liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/03-using-guestbook-list-screenlet.markdown

     }

 Now that you've implemented the listener methods, you must set `GuestbooksActivity` as the listener.
-This is where the ID `guestbooklist_screenlet` that you set in the Screenlet's XML comes in handy.
+This is where the `guestbooklist_screenlet` ID that you set in the Screenlet's XML comes in handy.
 Add the following code to the end of the activity's `onCreate` method:

     GuestbookListScreenlet screenlet =
         (GuestbookListScreenlet) findViewById(R.id.guestbooklist_screenlet);
     screenlet.setListener(this);

-This requires that you import `com.liferay.docs.guestbooklistscreenlet.GuestbookListScreenlet`.
+This requires you to import `com.liferay.docs.guestbooklistscreenlet.GuestbookListScreenlet`.

 This code first uses the ID `guestbooklist_screenlet` to get a reference to